wolfgangasdf/iqp-book/3d-schroedinger.md

 \ell=0,\ldots,n-1
 $$(3d-s-19)

-Finally, we can derive a single equation describing the wavefunction of the electron in the Hydrogen atom (where $L$ are the associated Laguerre polynomials):
+Finally, we can derive a single equation describing the wavefunction of the electron in the hydrogen atom (where $L$ are the associated Laguerre polynomials):

 $$
 \psi_{n \ell m}=\sqrt{\left(\frac{2}{n a}\right)^3 \frac{(n-\ell-1) !}{2 n(n+\ell) !}} e^{-r / n a}\left(\frac{2 r}{n a}\right)^{\ell}\left[L_{n-\ell-1}^{2 \ell+1}(2 r / n a)\right] Y_{\ell}^m(\theta, \phi)